SystemsApproach/private5g/arch.rst

 network, effectively providing a bridge between the RAN in some geographic area and the greater IP-based Internet.
-3GPP provides significant flexibility in how the Mobile Core is geographically deployed, but for our purposes, assuming each instantiation of the Mobile Core serves a metropolitan area is a good working model.
+3GPP provides significant flexibility in how the Mobile Core is geographically deployed, ranging from minimal deployments (the RAN and the mobile core can be co-located) to areas that are hundreds of kilometers wide.
+A common model is that an instantiation of the Mobile Core serves a metropolitan area.
 The corresponding RAN would then span several dozens (or even hundreds) of cell towers in that geographic area.

 Taking a closer look at :numref:`Figure %s <fig-cellular>`, we see that a *Backhaul Network* interconnects the base stations that